NASA-AMMOS/AIT-Core/doc/source/telemetry_intro.rst

            units:    volts
            when:     history.VX0 > 2000

+    The **equation** attribute can also reference a function defined in your telemetry dictionary.
+See the above *RT2* field definition above as an example.

 when (optional):
     An expression defining when a !Field's value is valid.

     .. code-block:: yaml

        when: HKMux1 == 0

+    A **when** expression can be set at a **!Field** block level or at a **dntoeu** level as shown in the *RT2* field example above.

+    If specified at the **!Field** block level the **when** expression determines when the entire **!Field**'s value is valid.
+If the **when** expression is true, the Field will have a value, otherwise the field will not have any value.

+    If specified at the **dntoeu** level the when expression determines when the DN-to-EU will be run for the field value.
+If the **when** expression is true, the field's DN-to-EU will be run, otherwise the field will only have a raw value associated with it.

 ----